amogh10/ml-class-exercises/README.md

 ## Programming Exercises

-This are my own implementations to the programming exercises for the Stanford's Machine Learning course (fall 2011).
+This are my own implementations to the programming exercises for the Stanford's Machine Learning online course (fall 2011).

 [http://www.ml-class.org](http://www.ml-class.org)